-This is time for the package to be processed through a regional hub, be transported to your local post office or courier facility, and then go out for delivery.
+This is the time for the package to be processed through a regional hub, transported to your local post office or courier facility, and then go out for delivery.

 This same process can take up to 10 days on budget-focused delivery service speeds.

-What to do if my Package Remains Stuck on “Departure from Inward Office of Exchange”?
+What to do if My Package Remains Stuck on This Update?

 The best step to take if your package remains stuck on this update is to be patient.